How to Make Hair Color Last

 Do You Need Special Products for Color-Treated Hair?

-Shocker #2: You can stop shopping for styling products labeled "safe for color-treated hair."
-In terms of ingredients, these are no different from regular hair-care products.
-In fact, most hair- care products contain gentle ingredients which don't strip hair color.
-Even the alcohol in hair- styling products won't impact your hair color, because it evaporates before it can damage the hair.
+In fact, most hair-care products contain gentle ingredients that don't strip hair color.
+Even the alcohol in hair-styling products won't affect your hair color, because it evaporates before it can damage the hair.

-Shocker #3: The main culprits involved in ruining your color-treated tresses are plain water, high-heat styling tools (flat irons and blow dryers), over-washing your hair, and unprotected sun exposure!
-How often you get your hair wet, shampoo, style with high-heat tools, and the amount of time you spend in the sun have the most impact on your color—more than any hair-care product you use, no matter what it claims or how much it costs.
+Here is what can fade your color: Plain water, high-heat styling tools (flat irons and blow dryers), over-washing your hair, and unprotected sun exposure!
+The amount of time you spend in contact with each of these will affect your color far more greatly than any hair-care product you use, no matter what it claims or how much it costs.

 Using Dry Shampoos for Longer-Lasting Color